MontaVista-OpenSourceTechnology/meta-apacheconf/README.md

 recipes-apps/webif recipe will build this, you can modify that to do different things if you like.

-Now reboot.
 You will be running with selinux enabled but in permissive mode, so if an invalid access happens it will be allowed but an audit log will print.
 You should be able to connect your browser to localhost:8080 to talk to apache in qemu, and you can do: ssh -p 5556 root@localhost to log in to the VM.

 You can pass parameters to the test-cgi script by doing something like: http://localhost:8080/cgi-bin/webif?parm1=a&parm2=b